wharfkit/website/src/lib/docs/AccountKit/LinkAuthMethod.md

 const action = testAccount.linkauth('eosio.token', 'transfer', 'active');
 ```

 In the example above, an action linking the `eosio.token` `transfer` action to the `active` permission level is generated.
-This makes it so that the `active` permission level is required to execute the `transfer` action on the `eosio.token` contract.
+This makes it the `active` permission level is required to execute the `transfer` action on the `eosio.token` smart contract.

 ## Arguments